BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-sentiments.html %}

-The 'Sentiment score' does not seem to have a significant influence on the 'Success indicator'.
+The `Sentiment score` does not seem to have a significant influence on the `Success indicator`.
 When looking at the distribution of movies according to sentiment analysis, both scores are centered on 0, meaning most titles do not convey any sentiment.

 ## Prediction